-(4) Offsetting the remuneration claims made by the person entitled to exercise the profession in accordance with Item 1 shall only be permitted, if the demands are uncontested and legally valid.

-(5) At the request and expense of the client, the person entitled to exercise the profession shall hand over all documents received from the client within the scope of his/her activities.
+- (3) With the exception of obvious essential errors, a complaint concerning the work of the person entitled to exercise the profession shall not justify the retention of remuneration owed in accordance with Item 1 - (4) Offsetting the remuneration claims made by the person entitled to exercise the profession in accordance with Item 1 shall only be permitted, if the demands are uncontested and legally valid. - (5) At the request and expense of the client, the person entitled to exercise the profession shall hand over all documents received from the client within the scope of his/her activities.
 However, this shall not apply to correspondence between the person entitled to exercise the profession and his/her client, to original documents in his/her possession or to documents which have to be kept in accordance with the directive on money laundering.
 The person entitled to exercise the profession may make or retain copies or duplicates of the documents to be returned to the client.
-The client shall be obliged to bear these expenses in so far as these copies or duplicates may be required as a proof of the orderly execution of all professional duties by the person entitled to exercise the profession.

-(6) In the event of termination of the contract, the contractor shall be entitled to charge an appropriate fee for further queries after termination of the contract and for granting access to the relevant information about the audited company.

-(7) The client shall fetch the documents handed over to the person entitled to exercise the profession within three months after the work has been completed.
-If the client fails to do so, the person entitled to exercise the profession shall have the right to return them to the client at the cost of the client or to charge safe custody charges, if the person entitled to exercise the profession can prove that he/she has asked the client twice to pick up the documents handed over.

-(8) The person entitled to exercise the profession shall have the right to compensation of any fees that are due by use of any available deposited funds, clearing balances, trust funds or other liquid resources at his/her disposal even if these funds are explicitly intended for safe keeping, if the client had to reckon with a counterclaim of the person entitled to exercise the profession.

-(9) To safeguard an existing or future fee payable, the person entitled to exercise the profession shall have the right to transfer a balance held by the client with the tax office or another balance held by the client in connection with charges and contributions, to a trust account.
+The client shall be obliged to bear these expenses in so far as these copies or duplicates may be required as a proof of the orderly execution of all professional duties by the person entitled to exercise the profession. - (6) In the event of termination of the contract, the contractor shall be entitled to charge an appropriate fee for further queries after termination of the contract and for granting access to the relevant information about the audited company. - (7) The client shall fetch the documents handed over to the person entitled to exercise the profession within three months after the work has been completed.
+If the client fails to do so, the person entitled to exercise the profession shall have the right to return them to the client at the cost of the client or to charge safe custody charges, if the person entitled to exercise the profession can prove that he/she has asked the client twice to pick up the documents handed over. - (8) The person entitled to exercise the profession shall have the right to compensation of any fees that are due by use of any available deposited funds, clearing balances, trust funds or other liquid resources at his/her disposal even if these funds are explicitly intended for safe keeping, if the client had to reckon with a counterclaim of the person entitled to exercise the profession. - (9) To safeguard an existing or future fee payable, the person entitled to exercise the profession shall have the right to transfer a balance held by the client with the tax office or another balance held by the client in connection with charges and contributions, to a trust account.
 In this case the client shall be informed about the transfer.
-Subsequently, the amount secured may be collected either after agreement has been reached with the client or after enforceability by execution has been declared.

-15. Applicable Law, Place of Performance, Jurisdiction

-(1) The contract, its execution and the claims resulting from it shall be exclusively governed by Austrian law.

-(2) The place of performance shall be the place of business of the person entitled to exercise the profession.

-(3) In case of disputes, the court of the place of performance shall be the competent court.
+Subsequently, the amount secured may be collected either after agreement has been reached with the client or after enforceability by execution has been declared. - 15.
+Applicable Law, Place of Performance, Jurisdiction - The contract, its execution and the claims resulting from it shall be exclusively governed by Austrian law. - (2) The place of performance shall be the place of business of the person entitled to exercise the profession. - (3) In case of disputes, the court of the place of performance shall be the competent court.